Egesiapres/webDev-skills/WreckCitySite/README.md

 My university project for the Visual Communication and Interfaces Design course.

 ### 1. Aim
-Each group had to build a website centered on an immaginary city.
+Each group had to build a website centered on an imaginary city.
 Me and my team decided to base it on a Steampunk one;

 ### 2. Guide-lines
 The site had to be designed and realized for different devices (mobile, tablet and desktop) following the mobile-first philosophy and to be responsive;